-Several partners utilizing the Project have entered into rental agreements.
+Several partners utilizing the building have entered into rental agreements.
 The rental revenue is recorded as revenue ratably over the lease term.
-Rent revenue earned in the year ended September 30, 2022 was \$71,545 and is included in partner revenue on the consolidated statement of activities.
+See Note 3 for additional information.

 In addition, several partners pay the Organization for operating costs.
 These costs include administrative services, maintenance, janitorial duties and other miscellaneous services.
 Performance obligations for the Organization include providing partners these services.
 The net transaction price is determined as set forth in the contract.
-The transaction price is allocated to the performance obligation based upon estimated annual operating costs which were determined at the time of the signing of the contract with an assumed annual increase for inflation.
+The transaction price is allocated to the performance obligation based upon estimated annual operating costs which were determined at the time of signing the contract with an assumed annual increase for inflation.
 Partners pay the Organization monthly or annually.
-Revenue is recorded as the Organization meets the performance obligations.
-There are no contract assets or liabilities associated with partner revenue.
-There is no accounts receivable and deferred revenue was \$36,747 at September 30, 2022 related to these contracts.
-No revenue was recorded in the year ended September 30, 2022 for performance obligations met in prior periods.
-Revenue related to these contracts was \$354,486 for the year ended September 30, 2022.
+Revenue is recorded as the Organization earns the revenue.
+There is no accounts receivables and deferred revenue was \$41,982, and \$36,747 at September 30, 2023 and 2022, respectively, related to these contracts.
+No revenue was recorded in the year ended September 30, 2023 and 2022 for performance obligations met in prior periods.
+Revenue related to these contracts was \$392,047 and \$368,486 for the year ended September 30, 2023 and 2022, respectively.